Gabriel-Jones-code/HTML-Course/README.md

 In **Basic HTML and javaScript 1** directory, there are serialized code snippets of Html, css and js files respective to the topics.

-In **HTML Assignments** directory, you have assignments to practice the topics which have been covered.
+In **HTML Assignments** directory, there are assignments to practice the topics which have been covered.

 In **Images** directory there are util images to use in your html code.